 The District is comprised of 15 West Slope counties in which a majority of the Colorado River Basin in the State of Colorado exists.
 These counties are Moffat, Routt, Grand, Eagle, Summit, Pitkin, Gunnison, Rio Blanco, Garfield, Mesa, Ouray, Delta, and portions of Montrose, Saguache and Hinsdale.

 Board members are appointed to three year terms by their respective County Commissioners.
-For more information, please visit their website.
-For board application, please click here.
+For more information, please visit the Colorado River Water Conservation District website.